 When tenants rent a property from an estate agent in London, or indeed anywhere else in the country, they often fail to look at the small print in their tenancy agreement.
 However, paying close attention to their responsibilities and obligations could help them to avoid falling foul of breaches in their contract which could lead to penalties and even to a potential eviction.

 Checking the small print when you rent property in London

-Harry Singh, estate agent at the Henry Wiltshire Hayes office, reminds tenants of the importance of reading their tenancy agreement thoroughly before they sign on the dotted line.
-“Although the majority of tenants follow the rules, which is good news for landlords” he says “others breach the terms of their contract simply because they are unaware of the restrictions in their agreement.
+Our estate agents at the Henry Wiltshire Hayes office remind tenants of the importance of reading their tenancy agreement thoroughly before they sign on the dotted line.
+“Although the majority of tenants follow the rules, which is good news for landlords, others breach the terms of their contract simply because they are unaware of the restrictions in their agreement.
 While most tenants would never dream of deliberately breaking the rules of their tenancy, ignorance of their obligations often leads to accidental breaches.”

 A guide to the most common tenancy agreement breaches